 WebMD.com reports that almost 18.8 million American adults experience depression each year with women nearly twice as likely as men to develop major depression.
 However, clinical depression symptoms, even if severe, usually improve with psychological counseling, antidepressant medications or a combination of the two.

 In a Los Angeles Times op-ed piece about Andreas Lubitz, the suicidal co-pilot of Germanwings Flight 9525, Robert M. Sapolsky, a professor of biology at Stanford University and of neurology and neurosurgery at Stanford’s medical school, points out that “depression, like all mental illness, is an illness, a disease…” He notes that “depression is a neurochemical disorder rooted in genetic vulnerability and stressful environmental triggers…”

 Other individuals who have a history of drug addiction find that they also develop a mental health disorder.
-Whether the drug or alcohol abuse causes the mental illness or if some individuals are more prone to both is often unknown, but the result is clear; the person needs help from a dual diagnosis program.
+Whether the drug or alcohol abuse causes the mental illness or if some individuals are more prone to both is often unknown, but there are plenty of dual-diagnosis treatment centers in the Los Angeles area.

 While intensive treatment is the best place to start for someone battling concurrent disorders, experts say that long-term treatment is ideal for people who suffer from addiction and depression.
 Studies have shown that long-term treatment is associated with reduced suicide rates and improved quality of life.
 From support groups to counseling sessions, these therapies can help keep these co-existing disorders in check.

 If you are wrestling depression and addiction, you should remember that you are not alone.
 Both of these diseases affect millions of Americans and others worldwide.
 Treatment can help immensely, but you have to seek it out by entering rehab as soon as possible.